Hey everyone, this is my new Fairy Tail story. It's kinda set in a place like Hogwarts except I'm going to change things up.

 Mira uncorked the vial fluidly, sniffing the mixture.

 "Well, it smells right."
-She said stiffly, glancing at the beaming Lucy over the rim of the vial.
+She said, casting a wooden smile, glancing at the beaming Lucy over the rim of the vial.

-"I worked on it for ages."
+"I worked on it all day."
 Lucy responded, hands folded behind her back neatly, brown eyes glimmering excitedly.